Dhanashreemullaithasan/Palindrome/README.md

 ## Aim:
 To write a C# program to find whether the given string is a Palindrome or not.
 ## Algorithm:
+## Step 1:
+To start the C# program in visual Studio 2022.

+## Step 2:
+Create a class and declare two variable with string datatype.

+## Step 3:
+Loop over the entire string and reverse it.

+## Step 4:
+Use if condition to check whether the string and the reversed string is equal or not.

+## Step 5:
+print palindrome if it's equal else print not a palindrome.

+## Step 6:
+Save the program and run the program in visual studio 2022.

 ## Program:
 ```